wireless-broadband-alliance/wba-openroaming-portal/README.md

 - Docker compose (responsible for managing multiple containers)
 - Git (optional, if the user prefers to clone the repository)

+# Support Policy

+Technical support is strictly limited to deployments that follow baseline deployment:

+* **Supported Environments Only:** Assistance is exclusively provided for environments meeting the specified [Prerequisites](#prerequisites).
+Deployments on unsupported, custom, or undocumented environments are strictly out of scope.
+* **Latest Production Release:** Support is only provided for the most recent stable version of the portal.
+Legacy or outdated versions will not receive troubleshooting, bug fixes, or patch assistance.
+* **Zero Core Code Modifications:** The application must run on standard repository code.
+Any custom modifications, changes, or rewrites to the source code—excluding the documented environment variable configurations—will completely void support eligibility.

 ## How to get the Project

 There are two options to retrieve the project: